dapr/docs/howto/setup-state-store/setup-redis.md

 5. Run `kubectl get svc` and copy the cluster IP of your `redis-master`.
 6. Finally, we need to add our key and our host to a `redis.yaml` file that Dapr can apply to our cluster.
 If you're running a sample, you'll add the host and key to the provided `redis.yaml`.
 If you're creating a project from the ground up, you'll create a `redis.yaml` file as specified in [Configuration](#configuration).
 Set the `redisHost` key to `[IP FROM PREVIOUS STEP]:6379` and the `redisPassword` key to the key you copied in step 4. **Note:** In a production-grade application, follow [secret management](https://github.com/dapr/docs/blob/master/concepts/components/secrets.md) instructions to securely manage your secrets.

-> **NOTE:** Dapr pub-sub uses [Redis Streams](https://redis.io/topics/streams-intro) that was introduced by Redis 5.0, which isn't currently available on Azure Managed Redis Cache.
+> **NOTE:** Dapr pub/sub uses [Redis Streams](https://redis.io/topics/streams-intro) that was introduced by Redis 5.0, which isn't currently available on Azure Managed Redis Cache.
 Consequently, you can use Azure Managed Redis Cache only for state persistence.

 ### Other ways to create a Redis Database